 A Mindfulness-Based Stress Reduction Workbook, 2nd ed., is written by Bob Stahl and Elisha Goldstein.
-MBSR is an approach that was developed by Jon Kabat-Zinn, whose book Wherever You Go There You Are I’ve previously reviewed on MH@H.
+MBSR is an approach that was developed by Jon Kabat-Zinn, whose book Wherever You Go There You Are I’ve previously reviewed.

 The authors offer this description of mindfulness:

 “Mindfulness is about being fully aware of whatever is happening in the present moment, without filters or the lens of judgment, and can be brought to any situation.
 Put simply, mindfulness consists of cultivating awareness of the mind and body and living in the here and now.”

 The book describes the fight or flight system and stress responses, as well as the mind-body connection.
 Ten essential attitudes for mindfulness are identified, including nonjudgment and self-compassion.
 There is an overview of research supporting the benefits of meditation.

 A variety of meditations are offered for the reader, including both formal (i.e. “meditation” meditation) and informal practices.
 The body scan is identified as an important practice to become more aware of your body and how it holds tension.

 The formal practices were mostly sitting meditations, although there was also a walking meditation and yoga meditation.
 The copy of the book that I received was in PDF format, and there were 30 pages devoted to drawings and brief descriptions of yoga poses.
 The illustrations seemed rather unsophisticated, and I think they could have done a better job of that.

 Throughout the book, there are questions for self-reflection, and space is given for the reader to fill in answers.